icfpcontest2020/icfpcontest2020.github.io/README.md

 The start date will be announced later.
 Stay tuned!

+## News and updates

+Please [subscribe to our newsletter](https://mailchi.mp/ab2e36a3ea69/icfpcontest2020) to get a single email per month with news and updates on ICFPC 2020.

 ## Organizers

 ICFPC 2020 is brought to you by a [team](https://github.com/orgs/icfpcontest2020/people) of seasoned ICFPC participants from Kontur, a major tech company based in Russia.